Nova Scotia Museum listed by Nova Scotia Tourism Regions

 What’s bigger, you or a blue whale’s rib bone?
 Can you tell the difference between a drone bee and a worker bee?
 How old do you think Gus the tortoise is?

 Discover the answer to these questions and more as you explore the wonders of Nova Scotia’s land and sea at the Museum of Natural History.
-See ancient fossils, glittering gold, stunning Mi’kmaq artifacts, sea creatures from an ocean tide pool, deadly mushrooms, frogs and snakes and whale skeletons.
+See ancient fossils, glittering gold, stunning Mi’kmaq artifacts, frogs and snakes and salamanders.
 From an eagle’s nest to the ocean floor, there’s something for everyone.

 Maritime Museum of the Atlantic